EnigmaCurry/d.rymcg.tech/tiddlywiki-webdav/README.md

 backends, but by default it uses WebDAV and pushes changes back to the same server and path that it is served from.

+Note: there are two different versions of TiddlyWiki packaged by d.rymcg.tech:

+ * [tiddlywiki-webdav](./) (this project) which is a WebDAV server for hosting and editing small static HTML versions of TiddlyWiki. (all attached media is embedded in the .html)
+ * [tiddlywiki-nodejs](../tiddlywiki-nodejs) which is a NodeJS server for editing larger TiddlyWiki sites with lots of embedded media.
+   All media is stored as separate files, and in the case of images, are stored on external S3 ([minio](../minio)) storage.

 This project configuration creates an [Nginx](https://nginx.org) WebDAV server backend with [bfren/docker-nginx-webdav](https://github.com/bfren/docker-nginx-webdav)